 What causes you stress as a writer?
 Things have been really busy here behind-the-scenes at Byrd Nash, and that always gives me a great deal of personal stress and pressure.
-The three biggest areas that are the most stressful to me as a writer is 1.) working with Beta Readers; 2.) reviewing suggested changes from my editor; and 3.) publishing the book and wondering if anyone will care.
+The three biggest areas that are the most stressful to me as a writer are 1.) working with Beta Readers; 2.) reviewing suggested changes from my editor; and 3.) publishing the book and wondering if anyone will care.

 Stress as a Writer: Working with Beta Readers